arcana-network/developer-dashboard/readme.md

 npm install
 ```

-Create `.env` file in root and copy the content of `.env.example` and fill in the environment variables.
+Create `.env` file in root, copy the content of `.env.example`, and fill in the environment variables.

 ```bash
 cp .env.example .env